Shawn-Nichol/BlueTeam/BTLO/Easy/Follina.md

 Note this challenge includes live malware; I've created a dirty VM on my virtual box and have disabled network access and copy on the VM.
+The "any.run" website now requires a company email to register to prevent me from utilizing the tool; I was able to identify all the information need by utlizing native Kali tools and OSINT.

 OSINT
 https://owasp.org/www-community/vulnerabilities/follina </br>